 When you start trying to pack up everything, you will find that you have more stuff than you could ever possibly use.
 This is why boxes will be your friend.
 Even if you think you have enough boxes, understand that it will not be enough!

 You’ll need to spend a day or two scavenging boxes from all the grocery stores, liquor stores, and fruit stands in your area.
 Will all of this stuff in all of these boxes, it might be wise to consider a self-storage unit.
 You may need some time in between your moves, you may have to move to a temporary location, or you may just need room for all of your things.
-Storage facilities can offer climate control and ample space for your possessions.
+Storage pick-up services in California and facilities can offer climate control and ample space for your possessions.

 Searching for “cheap storage units near me” yields several results, and it can also lead you to a clearinghouse company like US Self Storage.
 They will run your address through a database and match you with some affordable options for a storage unit near you.
 Additionally, they will match you with several available storage units that can be rented through lease agreements.
 You will be given a code so that you may access the storage unit whenever you need it.
 Storage facilities rent units in various sizes, and utilizing one of these can help ease your mind during your move because you’ll be able to stay organized.
 Whether temporary or long-term, your storage unit can help take some of the stress out of your move.

 3. Find a moving truck.

 With all of your stuff packed away, you are going to have to figure out how to haul it.
 Your best bet will be to recruit as many of your friends with trucks as can be found.
 This isn’t always possible, though, and that can leave you feeling anxious and uncertain.
 That’s where moving trucks come in!
 These trucks have flat rental fees with additional charges per mile, and the rate you pay depends on the size of the truck you need to rent.
 Most truck companies can offer advice and estimates based on how much stuff you will be moving, so it will benefit you to shop around for a moving truck if you require one.